 7.3 Special Groups and Pressure Relief

-People with high risk of pressure injuries or severe mobility limits need dedicated medical surfaces and clinical care.
-Guidelines call for pressure-redistribution surfaces and regular repositioning in those settings.
+People at high risk of pressure injuries or with severe mobility limits need dedicated medical surfaces and clinical guidance.
+That sits outside the purpose of our consumer mattress reviews.

 Step 8: How We Combine Data Into One Pressure Relief Score